tjallo/link-shortener/README.md

 Simple URL Shortner written in Go

+Still a work in progress, far from done

 ## First Time setup
 * Create your .env file, please edit it using all your relevant data:
     ```bash